Call Today! 888-234-8376

 Insurance underwriters are also going to want to see that you don’t suffer any residual effects from the AVM and that your health is completely stable for at least 6 months post repair.

 Now if this describes you, then you should be eligible for a traditional term or whole life insurance policy and may even qualify for a Preferred rate.

 If you're someone who hasn’t had your AVM removed or you’ve been told that your AVM is inoperable, what you’re going to find is that most, if not all life insurance carriers are simply going to deny your traditional life insurance application immediately.

 That you’ll now need to consider an alternative life insurance product that won’t require you to answer any health-related question or require you to take a medical exam in order to qualify.

 That these types of policies do exist and are known as guaranteed issue life insurance policies.
-To be able to qualify for a guaranteed issue life insurance policy, all you’ll need to do to qualify is be able to demonstrate that you are a US citizen and that you are between the ages of 40-85! (product may not be available in your state).
+To be able to qualify for a guaranteed issue life insurance policy, all you’ll need to do to qualify is be able to demonstrate that you are a US citizen and that you are between the ages of 40-85 (depending on your state).

 Disadvantage # 1.

 Guaranteed issue life insurance policies are only going to provide around $25,000 dollars in coverage.
 Which is why, for a lot of folks, these types of life insurance policies simply aren’t going to be a good fit.

 When compared with other traditional types of life insurance policies which will require you to qualify for them medically, guaranteed issue life insurance policies will generally cost significantly more dollar for dollar.

 Now this does not mean that your guaranteed issue life insurance policy will cost a fortune, it just means that you will need to pay more for the amount of coverage you actually receive than someone who can qualify for other types of life insurance policies would have to pay.